tiprankstipranks

 Compliance with complex and evolving international and U.S. laws and regulations governing our international operations could increase our cost of doing business in international jurisdictions.

-We operate on a global basis with offices and activities in a number of jurisdictions in the Americas, Europe and Australia.
 We face increased exposure to risks inherent in conducting business internationally, including compliance with complex international and U.S. laws and regulations that apply to our international operations, which could increase our cost of doing business in international jurisdictions.
-These laws and regulations include those related to consumer debt, taxation, and anti-corruption laws such as EU Directive 2021/2167, the FCPA, and the UK Bribery Act.
-Given the complexity of these laws, there is a risk that we may inadvertently breach certain provisions of these laws, such as through the negligent behavior of an employee, or our failure to comply with certain formal documentation requirements.
-Violations of these laws and regulations by us, any of our employees, or our third-party vendors, either inadvertently or intentionally, could result in fines and penalties, criminal sanctions, restrictions on our operations and the inability to offer our services in one or more countries.
-Violations of these laws could also adversely affect our business, brand, international expansion efforts, ability to attract and retain employees and our results of operations.
+These laws and regulations relate to consumer debt, taxation, and anti-corruption, including the EU Directive 2021/2167, FCPA and UK Bribery Act.
+Given the complexity of these laws, there is a risk that we may inadvertently breach certain provisions of these laws, such as through the negligence of an employee or our failure to comply with certain formal documentation requirements.
+Violations of these laws and regulations by us, any of our employees, or our third-party service providers, either inadvertently or intentionally, could result in fines and penalties, criminal sanctions, restrictions on our operations and the inability to offer our services in one or more countries.
+Violations of these laws could also adversely affect our business, reputation, ability to attract and retain employees and our results of operations.
 We are monitoring the enactment and implementation of Pillar Two legislation to determine the potential impact on our financial results, as well as monitoring U.S. amendments to the U.S. global intangible low-tax income ("GILTI"), if any.
 While we currently do not expect that implementation of Pillar Two and any amendments to GILTI will significantly increase our U.S. and international income taxes, there is a risk that the final enactment and implementation throughout our global operations could cause a material increase in our income tax expense.

 Failure to comply with government regulation of the collections industry could result in penalties, fines, litigation, damage to our reputation or the suspension or termination of our ability to conduct our business.

 The collections industry throughout the markets in which we operate is governed by various laws and regulations, many of which require us to be a licensed debt collector.
 Our industry is also at times investigated by regulators and offices of state attorneys general, and subpoenas and other requests or demands for information may be issued by governmental authorities who are investigating debt collection activities.
-These investigations may result in enforcement actions, fines and penalties, or the assertion of private claims and lawsuits.
-If any such investigations result in findings that we or our vendors have failed to comply with applicable laws and regulations, we could be subject to penalties, litigation losses and expenses, damage to our reputation, or the suspension or termination of, or required modification to, our ability to conduct collections, which would adversely affect our business, results of operations and financial condition.
-In a number of jurisdictions, we must maintain licenses to purchase or own debt and/or to perform debt recovery services, and must satisfy related bonding requirements.
-Our failure to comply with existing licensing requirements, changing interpretations of existing requirements, or the adoption of new licensing requirements, could restrict our ability to collect in certain jurisdictions, subject us to increased regulation, increase our costs, or adversely affect our ability to purchase, own and/or collect on our nonperforming loans.
+These investigations may result in enforcement actions, fines and penalties or the assertion of private claims and lawsuits.
+If any such investigations result in findings that we or our vendors have failed to comply with applicable laws and regulations, we could be subject to penalties, litigation losses and expenses, damage to our reputation or the suspension or termination of, or required modification to, our ability to conduct collections, which would adversely affect our business, results of operations and financial condition.
+In a number of jurisdictions, we must maintain licenses to purchase or own debt and/or to perform debt recovery services and must satisfy related bonding requirements.
+Our failure to comply with existing licensing requirements, changing interpretations of existing requirements or the adoption of new licensing requirements, could restrict our ability to collect in certain jurisdictions, subject us to increased regulation or higher costs or adversely affect our ability to purchase, own and/or collect on our nonperforming loans.
 Some laws, among other things, may limit the interest rates and fees we can impose on our customers, limit the amount of time we have to file legal actions to enforce customer accounts and require specific account information for certain collection activities.
-In addition, local requirements and court rulings in various jurisdictions may affect our ability to collect.
+In addition, local requirements and court rulings in various jurisdictions may affect our ability to collect on our nonperforming loans.
 Regulations and statutes applicable to our industry further provide that, in some cases, consumers cannot be held liable for, or their liability may be limited with respect to, charges to their debit or credit card accounts that resulted from unauthorized use.
-These laws, among others, may limit our ability to recover amounts owed with respect to our nonperforming loans, whether or not we committed any wrongful act or omission in connection with the account.
-If we fail to comply with any applicable laws and regulations, including those discussed above, such failure could result in penalties, litigation losses and expenses, damage to our reputation, or otherwise impact our ability to conduct collections efforts, which could adversely affect our business, results of operations and financial condition.
+These laws, among others, may limit our ability to recover the amounts owed with respect to our nonperforming loans, whether or not we committed any wrongful act or omission in connection with the account.
+If we fail to comply with any applicable laws and regulations, including those discussed above, such failure could result in penalties, litigation losses and expenses, damage to our reputation or otherwise impact our ability to conduct collections efforts, which could adversely affect our business, results of operations and financial condition.

 Litigation & Legal Liabilities1 | 4.5%